danny-baker/atlas/README.md

 ## Backlog

+July 2024: I'm working on building out a proper backlog.
+Here are some quick notes.

 **Expanding the mapping capabilities beyond Plotly charts**

 Presently the site is built as a Flask app, wrapping a Plotly Dash (Python) web app.
 Most of the visualisations such as charts and maps are out-of-the box Plotly javascript charts.
 Some I've pushed hard but, at base, I think the main map is limited as it is really just a Choropleth chart.
 I'd love to explore more open frameworks for map specific stuff, like Leaflet and Mapbox.